-Enter some text in the text field below and click "Enter" to check if it is YAML.
+Enter some text in the text field below and click "Submit" to check if it is YAML.
 Hit "Reset" to reset the whole contents.

-"Is it YAML?" is a little project I conjured up while writing a specification for YPath - a language for addressing parts of a YAML document, as XPath does for XML.
-To do a proper job of things, I have to write YAML example files.
-However, I sometimes need to check if the example files are good and proper.
-"Is it YAML?" gives me a test bed where I can copy-and-paste my examples, and see if they really are YAML.
+I conjured up "Is it YAML?" while writing a specification for YPath - a language for addressing parts of a YAML document, as XPath does for XML.
+To do a proper job of things, I had to write YAML example files.
+However, I sometimes needed to check if the example files are good and proper.
+"Is it YAML?" gave me a test bed where I can copy-and-paste my examples, and see if they really are YAML.

 Once installed, just add "isityaml" to your INSTALLED_APPS list in settings.py, and add the desired URL in one of the urls.py files.

 The installation comes with a HTML template file designed to work with Mezzanine, a Django CMS.
 You are looking at the result.
 Feel free to customise: the app is released under a 3 clause BSD license.
 If you wish to do any changes, pop over to the GitHub repository for the app.

 Copyright © Peter Murphy 2011, 2012, 2013, 2014.

 This group at CPAC says gay people are beavers who are eating Ronald Reagan's stool. http://t.co/DQCdinzmIO